Muhammad in Mecca: Background

-The Arabian Peninsula was largely arid and volcanic, making agriculture difficult except near oases or springs.
-Thus the Arabian landscape was dotted with towns and cities near those oases, two prominent of which were Mecca and Medina (then known as Yathrib).
+The central and northern parts of the Arabian Peninsula were largely arid and volcanic, making agriculture difficult except near oases or springs.
+Thus the Arabian landscape was dotted with towns and cities near those oases, and in fertile Southern Arabia and in coastal areas such as Tihamah.
+Two prominent cities of the era were Mecca and Medina (then known as Yathrib).
 Communal life was essential for survival in desert conditions, as people needed support against the harsh environment and lifestyle.
 The tribal grouping was thus encouraged by the need to act as a unit.
 This unity was based on the bond of kinship by blood.
-People of Arabia were either nomadic or sedentary, the former constantly traveling from one place to another seeking water and pasture for their flocks, while the latter settled and focused on trade and agriculture.
+People of Arabia were either nomadic or sedentary, the nomadic element constantly traveling from one place to another seeking water and pasture for their flocks, while the sedentary inhabitants settled and focused on trade and agriculture.
 The survival of nomads (or bedouins) was also partially dependent on raiding caravans or oases; thus they saw this as no crime.
 Medina was a large flourishing agricultural settlement, while Mecca was an important financial center for many of the surrounding tribes.